- 1 What Is Braided Line and When Is It Used?

 - Moss green color for low visibility under water

-SUFFIX 832 ADVANCED SUPERLINE:
+SUFIX 832 ADVANCED SUPERLINE:

 Generally there two passionate sides when it comes to braided lines, are you a Suffix guy or a Spiderwire man?

 With some of the unique features of the Suffix such as the way it's made up of several different fibers, it's not hard to see why there's a heated debate going on even now.
+Why not check out our sufix 832 full review.

 - Contains several unique fibers that are awaiting patenting.